-- Flood insurance: Greenville poses a moderate flood risk in some areas, so flood insurance may offer additional protection with repairing your home from flood damage.
+- Flood insurance: Greenville poses a moderate flood risk in some areas, so flood insurance may offer additional financial protection for repairing your home after sustaining flood damage.

-- Extended replacement: extends dwelling coverage above your Coverage A amount to offer a more robust payout if your home is destroyed or damaged.
+- Extended replacement: This optional add-on extends dwelling coverage above your Coverage A amount to offer a more robust payout if your home is destroyed or damaged.
 The extended payout amount is specified as a percentage, such as 125% or 150% of the stated dwelling coverage in your policy.

 Home insurance discounts in Greenville

-- Home alarm discount: may be available if you have added security protection in your home.
+- Home alarm discount: Insurers may have this discount available if you have installed security systems in your home.

-- Loyalty discount: might be available if you have been with the same carrier for several years.
+- Loyalty discount: Some insurers offer a loyalty discount, which may reward you if you have been with the same carrier for several years.